-ALTA is delighted to announce the establishment of the annual Peter K. Jansen Memorial Travel Fellowship, beginning with the 2016 ALTA Travel Fellowship year.
-The Jansen Fellowship will be preferentially awarded to an emerging translator of color or a translator working from an underrepresented diaspora or stateless language.
+Established in 2016, the annual Peter K. Jansen Memorial Travel Fellowship is preferentially awarded to an emerging translator of color or a translator working from an underrepresented diaspora or stateless language.

 The $1,000 fellowship will help cover the costs of airfare, hotel, and travel to the annual ALTA conference.